WithSecureLabs/Kanvas/README.md

 ### 📑 **Knowledge Management**

-- 📌**Bookmarks**: Offers a curated list of security tool, an up-to-date list of Microsoft portal URLs, and the ability to create custom investigation-specific bookmarks.
+- **Bookmarks**: Offers a curated list of security tool, an up-to-date list of Microsoft portal URLs, and the ability to create custom investigation-specific bookmarks.
+- 📌**Markdown Editor**: Provides an interface to create and update Markdown documents—ideal for note-taking or loading investigative playbooks during investigations.
+- 📌**LLM Assaitance**: This taps into LLM APIs like OpenAI / Anthropic and you can save your own predefined prompts.
 - **Event ID Reference**: Consolidates Windows Event IDs in one place, organized by categories like persistence, lateral movement, and more—making it easy to cross-reference during investigations.
 - **Entra ID Reference**: Provides a searchable list of known and malicious Microsoft Entra ID AppIDs—useful for investigating Business Email Compromise (BEC) cases.
-- 📌**Markdown Editor**: Provides an interface to create and update Markdown documents—ideal for note-taking or loading investigative playbooks during investigations.
+- **Living Off the Land Binaries**: Provides a searchable list of known Microsoft living-off-the-land (LOLBAS) binaries that threat actors have abused.
+- **Microsoft Azure Portals**: Provides a searchable list of constantly changing Microsoft Azure / Entra URLs, useful when responding to Azure cloud incidents.

 > [!TIP]
 > For easy access, keep all Markdown files in the `markdown_files` folder.